 The EU Battery Directive is intended to cover all types of batteries regardless of their shape, volume, weight, material composition or use.
-It is aimed at reducing mercury, cadmium, lead and other metals in the environment by minimizing the use of these substances in batteries and by treating and re-using old batteries.
+It is aimed at reducing mercury, cadmium, lead and other metals in the environment by minimizing the use of these substances in batteries and by treating and reusing old batteries.
 This directive applies to all types of batteries except those used to protect European Member States' security, for military purposes, or sent into space.
 To achieve these objectives, the EU Battery Directive prohibits the marketing of some batteries containing hazardous substances.
 It establishes processes aimed at high levels of collection and recycling of batteries with quantified collection and recycling targets.
 The directive sets out minimum rules for producer responsibility and provisions with regard to labeling of batteries and their removability from equipment.
 Product markings are required for batteries and accumulators to provide information on capacity and to facilitate reuse and safe disposal.
 We currently ship our products pursuant to the requirements of the directive.
 Our current estimated costs associated with our compliance with these directives based on our current market share are not significant.
 However, we continue to evaluate the impact of these directives as European Union member states implement guidance, and actual costs could differ from our current estimates.

-The China RoHS directive provides a two-step, broad regulatory framework, including similar hazardous substance restrictions as are imposed by the EU RoHS Directive, and applies to methods for the control and reduction of pollution and other public hazards to the environment caused during the production, sale, and import of EIP in China affecting a broad range of electronic products and parts.
-Currently, only the first step of the regulatory framework of China RoHS, which details marking and labeling requirements under the Marking Standard, is in effect.
-However, the methods under China RoHS only apply to EIP placed in the marketplace in China.
-Additionally, the Marking Standard does not apply to components sold to OEMs for use in other EIPs.
-Our sales in China are limited to sales to OEMs and to distributors who supply to OEMs.
-Should our sales strategy change to include direct sales to end-users, we believe our compliance system is sufficient to meet our requirements under China RoHS.
+The China RoHS 2 directive provides a regulatory framework, including similar hazardous substance restrictions as are imposed by the EU RoHS Directive, and applies to methods for the control and reduction of pollution and other public hazards to the environment caused during the production, sale, and import of EEP in China affecting a broad range of electronic products and parts.
+The regulatory framework of China RoHS 2, also now references the updated marking and labeling requirements under Standard SJ/T 11364-2014 ("Marking Standard").
+The methods under China RoHS 2 only apply to EEP placed in the marketplace in China.
+We believe our compliance system is sufficient to meet our requirements under China RoHS 2.
 Our current estimated costs associated with our compliance with this regulation based on our current market share are not significant.
 However, we continue to evaluate the impact of this regulation, and actual costs could differ from our current estimates.